 Pharmacogenetic polymorphism: Genetic variants that alter the way an individual metabolizes or responds to a specific medication.

-Phenotype: The total observable nature of an individual, resulting from interaction of the genotype with the environment.
+Phenotype: The total observable nature of an individual, resulting from the interaction of the genotype with the environment.

 Plasmid: Circular extrachromosomal DNA molecules in bacteria that can independently reproduce.
 Plasmids can be used as vectors in recombinant DNA research, and they can contain genes important to bacterial virulence such as antibiotic resistance in nature.